By Kelsie Johnson and TEN (Total Endurance Nutrition)

 Fuelling for long distance racing

-With Ironman UK fast approaching, how you fuel before and during a race can have a serious impact on your performance.
+With Ironman season upon us, how you fuel before and during a race can have a serious impact on your performance.
 During competition carbohydrates are the most important macronutrient to create energy and so we need to ensure we:

 1. Maximise our carbohydrate (glycogen) stores and